 A Vision for the Library

 Seven concepts guided the design of the building and its many spaces.

 Fifth, Functionality.
 Spaces are designed around a purpose and the parts work well with the whole.
-We have a 21st century library to serve 21st century information needs.
+We have a twenty-first-century library to serve twenty-first-century information needs.

 Text adapted from remarks given by Linda L. Wolcott

 Library, Merrill-Cazier, “Marginalia no. 20” (2006).
 Marginalia.
 Paper 19.